How to get a visa for Iran?

 If you do the above procedures, you can minimize the risk of visa rejection and you can save your time!

-Countries whose nationals do not need visa to Iran
+Countries whose nationals do not need visas for Iran

-Not all countries can get Iran tourist visa on arrival.
+Not all countries can get Iran tourist visas on arrival.

-Countries whose nationals can acquire Iran tourist visa on arrival
+Countries whose nationals can acquire Iran tourist visas on arrival

-Countries whose nationals cannot acquire Iran tourist visa on arrival
+Countries whose nationals cannot acquire Iran tourist visas on arrival

 Afghanistan, Bangladesh, Colombia, Iraq, Jordan, Nepal, Somalia, Afghanistan, Pakistan, Sri Lanka.

-Note: Iraq citizens are only allowed to acquire visa on arrival at the Mashhad international airport.
+Note: Iraq citizens are only allowed to acquire a visa on arrival at the Mashhad International Airport.

 Needed documents for Iran Visa On Arrival